netconstructor/acf-location-field/README.md

 ### Overview

-This WP plugin adds a Google Map Location field tpye to the Advanced Custom Fields plugin for both versions 3 & 4.
+This add-on adds a Google Map Location field type to the Advanced Custom Fields plugin for both versions 3 & 4.
 This field allows you to find addresses and coordinates of a desired location.

 The Location field provides: